nilbus/pinewood-derby/README.md

     bin/mock-sensor

-mock-sensor will announce what device file (ie. `/dev/ttys009`) it is using.
+mock-sensor will announce what device file (eg. `/dev/ttys009`) it is using.

 Before staring the server/daemon, set the environment variable `TRACK_SENSOR_DEVICE` to this device file.
 Eg: